5 Food Staples Of A Mediterranean Diet That Keep You Healthy

 Alex Johnson

-The Mediterranean diet has long been recommended as one of the best diets you can try.
+The Mediterranean diet has long been recommended as one of the best diets you can follow.

 Although primarily used for health purposes, many studies also recommend it for sustainable weight loss.

-Eating a traditional Mediterranean diet has been shown to help reduce cholesterol, blood pressure, inflammation and stop type 2 diabetes development.
+Eating a traditional Mediterranean diet has been shown to help reduce cholesterol, blood pressure, inflammation and stop the development of type 2 diabetes.

 So how can you start eating a more Mediterranean friendly diet?
-Here are some of the foods you should be including in your diet.
+Here are some of the foods you should be including in your diet regularly.

 Refined grains has been linked to an increased risk of obesity and type 2 diabetes.
 Alternatively, multiple of whole grain servings per day resulted in a 30% reduction from deaths related to inflammation condition.